Bindila-Bogdan/Deep-Learning-Specialization/README.md

-# Deep-Learning-Specialization
+### Coursera Deep Learning Specialization

-Coursera Deep Learning Specialization
+This repo stores the assignments completed and notes taken during the course.